-Path optimisation.
-For the path optimisation, AMOSA involves a number of objective functions E_i (see equation (20)).
+For the path optimization, AMOSA involves a number of objective functions E_i (see Eq.
+(18)).
 For the problem studied here, there are three objectives, so i = 1, ..., 3.
 The definitions of these three objective functions are described in detail below:

-Objective 1: Damage Detection Accuracy.
-It is necessary to define a parameter to describe the accuracy of the damage identification.
-In this work, an MSD ratio, based on the MSD introduced in equation (6), is defined to achieve this:
+Objective 1: Damage Detection Accuracy It is necessary to define a parameter to describe the accuracy of the damage identification.
+In this work, an MSD ratio, based on the Mahalanobis distance introduced in Eq.
+(6), is defined to achieve this: